MasoniteFramework/docs/features/authorization.md

 ## Creating Policies

-You can running the craft command:
+You can run the craft command:

 ```
 $ python craft policy AccessAdmin